-As soon as the first leaf falls (see what I did there) I start yearning for dal.
-One of my favourite comfort foods, there are endless ways to cook dal in Indian cuisine.
-Each region has their favourite, each family their twist.
-My mom makes a mean chana dal (bengal gram lentil – the kernel of the chickpea) with lauki (bottle gourd) and while it sounds like nothing, it reminds me of home every time.
-And since I’m a fan of quick cooking and easy weeknight meals I decided to simplify this already quite simple recipe – kitchen to table in less than a half hour.
+Dal is one of my favourite comfort foods, partly because there are endless ways to cook lentils in Indian cuisine.
+Each region has a favourite, each family has their own twist.
+My mom makes a mean chana dal (bengal gram lentils – the kernel of the chickpea) with lauki (bottle gourd) and while that sounds like an odd combination, it is always reminds me of home.
+My version is a simplified recipe of that recipe using moong dal instead that is faster to cook – kitchen to table in less than half an hour.

 I love it when experiments end up wholesome, delicious and generally amazing.
-This was one of those times AND the family loved it.
-I served it with dal fritters – moong dal pakodis.
-You can serve this delicious dal with roti, rice, triangles of pita or a soft white dinner roll.
+This lentil dish started out as an experiment, and I’ve tried it with zucchini and spinach.
+Both work very well.
+Serve it with roti, rice, triangles of pita or a soft white dinner roll.
 Yum!

 - Before cooking rinse the lentils out a couple of times till the water runs clear.

-- If you’re planning your meals for the week then soak your lentils on Sunday night and put them in the fridge.
-They will stay for a couple of days.
-Take them out when you are ready to cook with them.
+- If you’re planning meals for the week then make a big batch without the tempering on Sunday night and put them in the fridge.
+Cooked lentils will stay for a couple of days.
+You could even freeze them at this point.
+Take them out when you are ready to eat and finish with the Tadka step below.

 - 1 in piece Ginger